fbredeme/ardupilot_wiki/copter/source/docs/systemid-mode-operation.rst

 | :ref:`SID_T_REC<SID_T_REC>`          | 130 s            | 130 s            | 130 s            |
 +--------------------------------------+------------------+------------------+------------------+

-Change this values acording to the dynamic of your oun vehicle.
+Change these values acording to the dynamic of your own vehicle.
-The frequency range is chosen based on literature and flight tests.
+The frequency range was chosen based on literature and flight tests.
-If using a heavier and larger system for instance, it may be necessary to use lower frequencies in order to excite the desired dynamics.
+If using a heavier and/or larger system, it may be necessary to use lower frequencies in order to excite the desired dynamics.
+If using a lighter and/or smaller system, it may be necessary to use higher frequencies.

 Dataflash logs are used to obtain the fligth data.
 For the rate controller outputs the signals :ref:`RATE.ROut<RATE.ROut>`, :ref:`RATE.POut<RATE.POut>` and :ref:`RATE.YOut<RATE.YOut>` are used.